FEMA, State Emergency Management, and Local Leaders Announce Historic Investments in Climate and Disaster Resilience

 Construction of the Levee to the east of the Port of Grays Harbor

-Construction of the Levee to the west of the Port of Harbor
+Construction of the Levee to the west of the Port of Grays Harbor

 Stormwater Improvements: Ongoing - will be funded locally.